-- 8 Then shall thy light [break forth] as the morning, and thine health shall [spring forth] speedily: and thy righteousness shall go before thee: the glory of the LORD shall [be thy rearward.] - 9 Then shalt thou call, and the LORD shall answer; thou shalt cry, and He shall say, Here I am.
-If thou [take away] [from the midst] of thee the yoke, the [putting forth] of the finger, and speaking vanity; - And if thou [draw out] thy soul to the hungry, and satisfy the afflicted soul; then shall thy light rise in obscurity, and thy darkness be as the noonday: - And the LORD shall guide thee continually, and satisfy thy soul in drought, and [make fat] thy bones: and thou shalt be like a watered garden, and like a spring of water, whose waters fail not.4 then your righteousness vill go before you, and the glory of the LORD will be your rear guard.
+8 Then shall thy light [break forth] as the morning, and thine health shall [spring forth] speedily: and thy righteousness shall go before thee; the glory of the LORD shall [be thy rearward.]

+9 Then shalt thou call, and the LORD shall answer; thou shalt cry, and He shall say, Here I am.
+If thou [take away] [from the midst] of thee the yoke, the [putting forth] of the finger, and speaking vanity;

+10 And if thou [draw out] thy soul to the hungry, and satisfy the afflicted soul; then shall thy light rise in obscurity, and thy darkness be as the noonday:

+11 And the LORD shall guide thee continually, and satisfy thy soul in drought, and [make fat] thy bones: and thou shalt be like a watered garden, and like a spring of water, whose waters fail not.4 when you see the naked, to clothe them, and not to turn away from your own flesh and blood?5

+NIV

+7 Is it not to share your food with the hungry and to provide the poor wanderer with shelter-

+8 Then your light will break forth like the dawn, and your healing will quickly appear;

+then your righteousness ^v will go before you, and the glory of the LORD will be your rear guard.

-then your light will rise in the darkness, and your night will become like the noonday.
+9 Then you will call, and the LORD will answer; you will cry for help, and He will say: Here am I. "If you do away with the yoke of oppression, with the pointing finger and malicious talk, then your light will rise in the darkness, and your night will become like the noonday.

+10 and if you spend yourselves in behalf of the hungry and satisfy the needs of the oppressed, and will strengthen your frame.
+You will be like a well-watered garden, like a spring whose waters never fail.
+6

+11 The LORD will guide you always; He will satisfy your needs in a sun-scorched land